merkouris148/algorithms-teaching-assistantship/README.md

 # algorithms-teaching-assistantship
-Some presentations as teaching assistant of the undergraduate course on "Algorithms and Complexity" of University of Crete, in Greek.
+Some presentations as teaching assistant of the undergraduate course on "Algorithms and Complexity" of Computer Science Department, University of Crete, in Greek.